rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > `Signatures (in Hebrew characters): 2-38`
 > (*Comment:* Indicates two gatherings signed with characters that could belong to either an alphabetic or numeric sequence)

+<a name="5.201.4.8">5.201.4.8</a> **Nonroman signatures (alphabetic sequence).** If the gatherings are signed with nonroman characters that follow an alphabetic sequence, transcribe in original script if typographical facilities permit, or in romanized form using the ALA-LC Romanization Tables (see [LC-PCC PS 1.4]).
+Use uppercase or lowercase characters according to the usage of the manifestation.
+If the script is one that does not employ case, or if the case of the characters cannot be determined, use lowercase characters.
+Indicate the script used in the signatures if recording them in romanized form, or if the signature statement would otherwise be ambiguous.